AlfrescoArchive/alfresco-anaxes-shipyard/docs/adrs/0008-using-one-db-per-service.md

 Currently Content Services, Process Services and Sync Service do this but there might be more to come in the future.
 All three are using the same version of the database so the obvious question was raised: Can we just use one database for all our services?

-We identified several advantages of using one database per service over one for all the service.
+We identified several advantages of using one database per service over one for all the services.

-Choosing one database per service would put us in line with the current best practices in the microservices world, as well as allowing us to change versions of the db individually, and as an added benefit it kills off the posibility of one service being able to impact performance on other services.
+Choosing one database per service would put us in line with the current best practices in the microservices world, as well as allowing us to change versions of the DB individually, and as an added benefit it kills off the possibility of one service being able to impact performance on other services.

-If we would choose one database for all our components however we would have less components to configure, keep track of, monitor and backup.
+If we would choose one database for all our components however we would have fewer components to configure, keep track of, monitor and backup.

 ## Decision